tryton/tryton/doc/index.rst

 * Waiting

-  All moves are in draft, the synchronization between the moves of the supplier and the moves to the customer has occured.
+  All moves are in draft, the synchronization between the moves of the supplier and the moves to the customer has occurred.

 * Shipped